 Line a 9” springform cake tin with baking paper, spray with canola, flour with cornflour, tapping off excess, preheat oven to 180 C

 Whip egg whites in a stand mixer until they start to form soft peaks, add caster sugar a quarter cup at a time whipping until the sugar dissolves after each addition.
-Continue mixing until all the sugar is dissolved and the egg whites have been whipped into a meringue.
+Continue mixing until all the sugar is dissolved and the egg whites have been whipped to stiff peaks.
+Making a meringue base first lightens this mix a lot.

 Melt the butter in a microwave, then set aside to cool a little, break up the egg yolks with a fork.
-Add zest and butter to egg yolks and mix with the fork to combine, pour the egg yolk, butter mix into the whites and mix on high just until combined, about 2-10 seconds.
+Add zest and butter to the egg yolks and mix with the fork to combine, pour the egg yolk, butter mix into the whites and mix on high just until combined, about 2-7 seconds.
+Scrape down the sides and bottom to fold through any streaks of egg white.

-If the butter or custard are too warm the mousseline will curdle.
-It’s easier to use soft butter but it must not be too soft.
-In summer, I use half room temp and half finely diced cold butter to ensure I get the right consistency.
+If the butter or custard is too warm the mousseline will curdle.
+It’s easier to use soft butter, but not be too soft.
+In summer, my kitchen is very hot so I use half room temp and half very finely diced cold butter to ensure I get the right consistency.

 Combine all ingredients in a small pot, heat until the mixture boils, turn down heat and simmer for 5 minutes, take off heat and set aside to cool.
 Strain the liquid through a fine sieve and discard the fruit, do not crush the cooked strawberries or force them through the sieve or the syrup will go cloudy.
 (I keep the stewed fruit and eat it on ice cream later… It is delicious!)